Liberty Tree: Stamp Act protests

-In 1765, the British government imposed a Stamp Act on the American colonies.
+In 1765, the British Parliament introduced the Stamp Act, which was directed at Britain's American colonies.
 It required all legal documents, permits, commercial contracts, newspapers, pamphlets, and playing cards in the American colonies to carry a tax stamp.
-Colonists were outraged.
-In Boston, a group of local businessmen calling themselves the Loyal Nine began meeting in secret to plan a series of protests against the Stamp Act.
+The act was met with widespread anger in the colonies, and in Boston a group of businessmen calling themselves the Loyal Nine began meeting in secret to plan a series of protests against it.

-On August 14, 1765, a crowd gathered in Boston under a large elm tree at the corner of Essex Street and Orange Street (the latter of which was renamed Washington Street) to protest the hated Stamp Act.
-Hanging from the tree was a straw-stuffed effigy labeled "A. O." for Andrew Oliver, the colonist chosen by King George III to impose the Stamp Act.
-Beside it hung a British cavalry jackboot, its sole painted green.
-This second effigy represented the two British ministers who were considered responsible for the Stamp Act: the Earl of Bute (the boot being a pun on "Bute") and Lord George Grenville (the green being a pun on "Grenville").
-Peering up from inside the boot was a small devil figure, holding a copy of the Stamp Act and bearing a sign that read, "What Greater Joy did ever New England see / Than a Stampman hanging on a Tree!"
+On August 14, 1765, a crowd gathered in Boston under a large elm tree at the corner of Essex Street and Orange Street to protest the Stamp Act.
+Hanging from the tree was a straw-stuffed effigy labeled "A. O." for Andrew Oliver, the Secretary of Massachusetts, Boston's appointed stamped-paper distributor, and stamp tax collector.
+Beside it hung a boot with its sole painted green.
+This second effigy represented two members of the Grenville ministry who were considered responsible for the Stamp Act: the Earl of Bute (the boot being a pun on "Bute") and George Grenville (the green being a pun on "Grenville").
+Peering up from inside the boot was a small devil figure holding a copy of the Stamp Act and bearing a sign that read: "What Greater Joy did ever New England see / Than a Stampman hanging on a Tree!"
 This was the first public show of defiance against the Crown and spawned the resistance that led to the American Revolutionary War 10 years later.

 The tree became a central gathering place for protesters, and the ground surrounding it became popularly known as Liberty Hall.
 A liberty pole was installed nearby with a flag that could be raised above the tree to summon the townspeople to a meeting.
-Ebenezer Mackintosh, a shoemaker who handled much of the hands-on work of hanging effigies and leading angry mobs, became known as "Captain General of the Liberty Tree."
+Ebenezer Mackintosh was a shoemaker who handled much of the hands-on work of hanging effigies and leading angry mobs, and he became known as "Captain General of the Liberty Tree."
 Paul Revere included the Liberty Tree in an engraving, "A View of the Year 1765".

 When the Stamp Act was repealed in 1766, townspeople gathered at the Liberty Tree to celebrate.
-They decorated the tree with flags and streamers, and when evening fell, hung dozens of lanterns from its branches.
+They decorated the tree with flags and streamers and hung dozens of lanterns from its branches when darkness fell.
 A copper sign was fastened to the trunk which read, "This tree was planted in the year 1646, and pruned by order of the Sons of Liberty, Feb.
 14th, 1766."
-Soon colonists in other towns, from Newport, Rhode Island to Charleston, South Carolina, began naming their own liberty trees, and the Tree of Liberty became a familiar symbol of the American Revolution.
+Soon colonists in other towns began naming their own liberty trees, from Newport, Rhode Island to Charleston, South Carolina, and the Tree of Liberty became a familiar symbol of the American Revolution.